cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 cd $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/docs/tutorial2026/
 ```

-## Part 1: Setting up the Datacard
+## Part 1: Setting up the datacard and the workspace

 Topics covered in this section:

-  - A: Setting up the datacard
+  - A: Setting up the datacard and the workspace
   - B: MC statistical uncertainties
-  - C: Running <span style="font-variant:small-caps;">Combine</span> for a blind analysis
+  - C: Running <span style="font-variant:small-caps;">Combine</span> for a blind analysis -> TO ADD: run with/without shapes and compare sensitivity
   - D: Using FitDiagnostics to validate your setup
   - Extra: CAT gitLab tools for validation